equinor/scampi-benchmark/README.md

 To reproduce the evaluation from the paper: <br>
 <br>
 `python run_evaluation.py` <br>

+### Contributing

+We are excited to see future development in this field.
+If you have an public model with and open license on HuggingFace which could challenge our metrics on this benchmark we would welcome a PR to include it in the evaluation.

 ### Acknowledgements
 We are grateful to Equinor for permission to release the labelled data, and to [Martin Pearce](https://www.palaeo7.com/people/martin-pearce.html) for performing the labelling.